Disclaimer: our thoughts:

 Then they move to a junior, amateur or busy family home and suddenly things fall apart.

-That’s not always because the horse is “bad.”
+That’s not always because the horse is ‘bad’ or not honestly described.

 It’s because it was never truly a schoolmaster.

-And this is exactly why genuine schoolmasters carry a premium.
+And this is exactly why genuine schoolmasters carry a premium price.

-But because they are incredibly hard to find — and they protect confidence.
+Schoolmasters retain their value because they are incredibly hard to find - they are safe and they protect rider confidence.

 They teach.